nikbearbrown/Computational-Finance-with-Excel-Python-and-LLMs/Chapters/Introduction_to_Computational_Finance_Chapter_1.md

 4. **Survivorship Bias**: Analyzing only companies that survived to the present
 5. **Temporal Misalignment**: Mismatched timestamps across different data sources

+Let me explain why each of these matters with a concrete example:

+**Missing values** aren't random in financial data.
+Stock markets are closed on weekends and holidays.
+If you naively calculate daily returns without accounting for this, you'll think Monday returns are systematically different because they're spanning multiple days.
+Your entire analysis will be wrong.

+**Outliers** could be real (a stock actually did drop 50% in one day during a market crash) or errors (someone entered $150 instead of $15.0).
+The hard part is figuring out which is which.

+**Look-ahead bias** is the subtle killer.
+If you're backtesting a trading strategy using quarterly earnings data, did you make sure you're only using the earnings announcement *after* it was publicly released?
+Or did you accidentally use the final, restated number that wasn't available until months later?
+This one mistake can make a losing strategy look profitable.

+**Survivorship bias** means your "buy and hold tech stocks" strategy looks amazing because you're only analyzing the companies that survived.
+You're not including the hundreds that went bankrupt.
+Your returns are fantasy.

+**Temporal misalignment** happens when you merge datasets with different timestamps.
+Company A reports earnings after market close, Company B reports before market open.
+If you don't align this correctly, you're comparing apples to oranges.

+I'm not trying to discourage you.
+I'm trying to make you paranoid in a productive way.
+Every time you work with data, you should be asking: "What could be wrong here?"

 #### Excel Data Cleaning

 1. **Handling Missing Data**: